aubindetrez/implPower/README.md

 - How do we initialize registers and bringup a chip in a known state
 - Clock Gating / Data Gating
 - What is equivalence checking (yosys).
+- Outdated but a nice read: [Design of a computer: The control data 6600 by J.E.
+Thornton](https://archive.computerhistory.org/resources/text/CDC/cdc.6600.thornton.design_of_a_computer_the_control_data_6600.1970.102630394.pdf).

 How to contribute: